What Is Conversational Commerce and How Does It Work?

 Conversational Commerce in Your Marketing Strategy

 The type of conversational commerce you use on your site will depend on which metrics you measure and monitor and what makes sense for users.
-How does conversational commerce impact your social media e-commerce efforts?
+How does conversational commerce impact your e-commerce marketing efforts?
 Do you want to offer support only when users seek it out, or do you want to employ it as a campaign tactic?
 The most effective solution for brands will consider both when creating their conversational commerce strategy.

 If users drop off at a certain page, consider employing a chatbot that asks users for feedback, so your team can better understand how to improve user experience.
 Or, you might want to share a promotional message on your homepage or product page related to a specific campaign — this might be as simple as highlighting an offer (like Rare Beauty does with their initial 10% promotion) or sharing a particular product in your visuals.